 Who can apply?

-Applications must be local authority-led.
-However, it is key that partners and providers are involved in the process.
-Please clarify how you plan to secure their involvement in the process and where possible supply evidence of their engagement and commitment to doing so.
+Applications must be council-led.
+However, it is key that partners and providers are involved in the process and part of your team where possible.
+Within the application, please clarify how you plan to secure their involvement in the process and where possible, supply evidence of their engagement and commitment to doing so.

-The challenge needs to be achievable, connected and pertinent to your organisation, and you need to show how you can make an impact using the programme.
-Ideally, projects put forward should be of importance at local and national level in order to provide peer learning for other organisations.
-Where possible, your application should have evidence conveying to the panel the scale and strategic nature of the challenge.
+The challenge needs to be achievable, strategically aligned to your organisation, and you need to show how you can make an impact using the programme.
+Projects put forward should be of importance at both a local and national level to provide peer learning for other organisations.

 Can we submit more than one application?